 o Reserved (16 bits)

 o Flags (16 bits)

-The following new flags SHOULD be set
+One Flag bit is allocated as follows:

 M (Mode - 1 bit): M bit is used to indicate the mode of spectrum assignment.
 When M bit is set to 1, this indicates that the spectrum assigned by the PCE must be explicit.
 That is, the selected way to convey the allocated spectrum is by means of Explicit Label Control (ELC) [RFC4003] for each hop of a computed LSP.
 Otherwise, the spectrum assigned by the PCE needs not be explicit (i.e., it can be suggested in the form of label set objects in the corresponding response, to allow distributed SA.
 In such case, the PCE MUST return a Label Set Field as described in Section 2.6 of [RFC7579] in the response.
 See Section 5 of this document for the encoding discussion of a Label Set Field in a PCRep message.

 Frequency-Slot Selection TLV

 The Frequency-Slot Selection TLV is used to indicate the frequency-slot selection constraint in regard to the order of frequency-slot assignment to be returned by the PCE.
-This TLV is only applied when M bit is set in the SA Object specified in Section 3.1.
-This TLV MUST NOT be used when the M bit is cleared.
+This TLV is only applied when M bit is set in the SA Object specified in Section 4.
+This TLV SHOULD NOT be present and MUST be ignored when the M bit is cleared.

 The Frequency-Slot Selection sub-TLV value field is defined as: